 - Email tracking that syncs with Outlook and Gmail and lets you review the status of your emails, manage contacts, get notifications in real time, or build from email templates

-- Create a content management system that has email personalization, email sequences, drip email campaigns, and built-in analytics
+- Create a marketing system that has email personalization, email sequences, drip email campaigns, and built-in analytics

-- Boost your social media standing with brand mention monitoring, channel engagement stats, and social media post scheduling
+- Boost your social media presence with brand mention monitoring, channel engagement stats, and social media post scheduling

 - Use automation for subscribing leads, event tracking, data syncing, email and social post scheduling, and so much more